Sararl27/GeoSpatial_WildfireRisk/wildfireRisk_usecase/README.md

 ## Configuration
 ### Lithops and IBM cloud
 1. Create your Lithops configuration file, read the *Configuration file* section in [Lithops configuration](https://github.com/lithops-cloud/lithops/blob/master/config/README.md) to know where your file should be located.
-2. Configure a [IBM Cloud Object Storage](https://github.com/lithops-cloud/lithops/blob/master/docs/source/storage_config/ibm_cos.md), is recommended using the option 2 (COS HMAC credentials).
+2. Configure a [IBM Cloud Object Storage](https://github.com/lithops-cloud/lithops/blob/master/docs/source/storage_config/ibm_cos.md), it is recommended using the option 2 (COS HMAC credentials).

 2. Configure a [IBM Cloud Functions](https://github.com/lithops-cloud/lithops/blob/master/docs/source/compute_config/ibm_cf.md).
 In addition to the basic configuration, it will be necessary to configure the `runtime_memory` to 2048 MB.